MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/measure-attributes.md

 # Driver measure attributes

 Microsoft’s set of measures often share attributes in their construction and calculation logic.
 These attributes are present throughout the measure workflow: from collecting telemetry to the aggregation process to how Microsoft evaluates the measure.
-Each measure definition has a section, Measure Attributes, listing the values of its attributes.
+Each measure definition has a section, *Measure attributes*, listing the values of its attributes.

 ## Audience types

-There are two types of flighting audiences: the standard audience and the ecosystem audience.
+There are two types of flighting audiences: the **standard audience** and the **ecosystem audience**.

 ### Standard audience